 The joint-support functions of glucosamine and chondroitin make them great natural pain relievers for dogs with hip dysplasia, a spinal disc injury, torn cranial cruciate ligaments, and dogs recovering from joint surgery.
 Plus, glucosamine can also prevent pain by delaying the progression of joint diseases like arthritis.

-#7: Physical therapy
+#1: Physical therapy

 Just like when you or I are injured, working with a veterinary rehabilitation professional (i.e. dog physical therapist) can be extremely beneficial for dogs with orthopedic issues.
 By participating in rehab, dogs often return to normal faster after an injury or surgery.
-The benefits of rehabilitation therapy include:
+The benefits of rehabilitation therapy for dogs include:

 - Allowing for stretching of muscles and tendons—this helps your dog relax, relieves pain associated with tension, and improves range of motion.